 Make your child’s next appointment before you leave the office.
 Time can pass quickly so that all of a sudden you’re past due without realizing it.
 The office will send a reminder when your next appointment is coming up, so be sure that your contact information is up to date.

 The best way to ensure a good checkup is to maintain a regimen of proper home care.
 Get more answers to FAQ’s on our website.
-Call 720-721-3600 to make your appointment with Epic Dentistry for Kids today.
+Call 720-721-3600 to make your appointment with our kids dentist in Aurora at Epic Dentistry for Kids today.